rogsme/yams.media/content/install/using-the-cli.md

 summary: YAMS comes with a very handy CLI to manage all your media server.
 Here's where you'll learn how to use it.
 ---

-YAMS comes with a very handy CLI to manage all your media server.
+YAMS comes with a very handy CLI to manage your media server.
 Here's where you'll learn how to use it.

 On your server, you can type:
 ```bash